Archanabhorga/Data-Analyst-Dashboards/README.md

 Project documentation
 📌 Features of the Dashboard
 Dynamic filters for Day, Month, and Quaters
+## How to use
+Clone the repository: git clone https://github.com/Archanabhorga/Data-Analyst-Dashboards Open the .pbix file in Power BI Desktop.

+Explore and interact with the dashboard using slicers and filters.

 Trend lines for monthly and daily sales